ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 Fortunately, this configuration can be constructed from a list of URLs using a SPARQL CONSTRUCT query.

-## The pipeline explained
+## The ETL pipeline explained

-Figure \ref{fig-pipeline} shows the built pipeline in this work which downloads JSON-LD files scraped from three sources and stored on GitHub, converts them to RDF, map the RDF to a unified model and store the resulting graph to a ttl file.
+Figure \ref{fig-pipeline} shows the pipeline developed in this work which downloads JSON-LD files scraped from three sources and stored on GitHub, converts them to RDF, maps the RDF to a unified model and saves the resulting graph to a ttl file.
 The pipeline also calculates some statistics from the converted RDF and stores it in a CSV file next to the output ttl file.
 The following sections describe in detail the different stages of the KG construction pipeline.

 ![An overview of the developed pipeline using LinkedPipes \label{fig-pipeline}](./figures/the-pipeline.png)

-### The extract stage
+### The "Extract" phase

 In this stage of the pipeline, the list of URLs to be downloaded is provided either through a remote file that is downloaded with an HTTP request or from a local text file as shown in Figure \ref{fig-extract}.
 The node of type "HTTP get" contains a URL to the file containing the list of URLs to download, in this case, names "url.txt".
 On the other hand, another way of obtaining that file is from the local file system through the node of type "Files from local".
 The "Files from local" node appears to be greyed out in the figure where it is disabled since we chose to download the file from a GitHub repository instead of loading it from the file system.
 Hence, allowing the pipeline to be portable and not dependent on the machine running the pipeline.